- Playstation Move and PSVR 6DoF tracking

-Playstation Move tracking is a work in progress and the implementation described here will be improved/changed over time.
+Playstation Move and PSVR tracking is a work in progress and the implementation described here will be improved/changed over time.

 - Stereo Camera

 - PS4 Camera

 - Generic: 3d-1mp02 is supported out of the box, others may need some work

 PS4 camera: firmware

 By default the ps4 camera does not work as a camera, a firmware file has to be loaded onto the device first.

 99ca1e97ea2bb9edaf4c6f511292b4e2 comes with uvc support and has been tested with Monado.

 firmware.bin file is uploaded with the command